TheAngularGuy/guitar-fretboard-learning/README.md

     yarn
     yarn start

+## Future steps

+- Unit testing & E2E testing (configuring cypress)
+- Feature to create a user account and track own progress
+- More game modes
+- Add gamification features
+- ...
+If you have any feedback or suggestions the [DMs are open 😁](https://twitter.com/TheAngularGuy)

 ## Contributions

 If you want to add something or change something open an issue or send a PR.